Skip Navigation

 Held by Jane Bennett

-Professor Bennett specializes in political theory: ecological philosophy, art and politics, American political thought, political rhetoric and persuasion, and contemporary social theory.
-She has been a Fellow at the Internationales Kolleg fur Kulturtechnikforschung und Medienphilosophie, Bauhaus University, Weimar, Germany; at Oxford University (Keble College), at Birkbeck Institute for the Humanities (University of London), and the Humanities Research Centre at Australian National University.
-She was a seminar director at the School for Criticism and Theory at Cornell in 2013.
-Her latest book is Influx & Efflux: Writing Up with Walt Whitman (Duke University Press, 2020).
+Professor JANE BENNETT specializes in the environmental humanities, political philosophy, nature-writing, American romanticism, and contemporary social thought.
+She is a Faculty Affiliate at the University of Copenhagen, and has been a Visiting Scholar at Oxford University (Keble College), at Bauhaus-Weimar University, at Birkbeck Institute for the Humanities (University of London), at the Humanities Research Centre at Australian National University.
+She edited the journal Political Theory, was a seminar director at the School for Criticism and Theory at Cornell, and was a founding editor of Theory & Event.
+She is the author of Unthinking Faith and Enlightenment (1986); Thoreau’s Nature (1993); The Enchantment of Modern Life (2001); Vibrant Matter (2010, translated into eleven languages); and Influx & Efflux: Writing Up with Walt Whitman (2020).